Tools

 search | Async HTTP for search APIs |

 Inherently blocking tools (filesystem, script, shell, sql, git) ignore prefer_async since their I/O is CPU-bound or uses blocking libraries.
-Custom tools are always sync — PydanticAI auto-wraps them in run_in_executor when running in an async context.
+A custom tool may be def or async def: a synchronous function is auto-wrapped in run_in_executor when running in an async context, while an async def function (the default for tool new scaffolds) runs natively on the event loop.

 Resource Limits